 4) to develop and implement out-reach programs to those Aboriginal communities in need of vision care services.

 Indigenous people are the largest growing segment of Canada's population, increasing at a rate six times faster than non-Indigenous people.
-They people account for nearly four percent of the total population of Canada and is second only to New Zealand in percentage of native to non-native people.
+They account for nearly four percent of the total population of Canada - second only to New Zealand in percentage of native to non-native people.
 In Canada, almost half the native population is below 25 years of age, compared to 40 years for the non-native population.
 The incidence of diabetes, with its ocular complications, is also five times higher among native groups.

 With the relatively young age of our Aboriginal people, we are also looking at the vision health of, and delivery of vision care services to, Aboriginal children.

 The Vision Institute, with the support of all the provincial Optometry regulatory Colleges, mailed a short survey to all optometrists across Canada during the first half of 2009 as an insert in a College mailing to its members.

 On Friday, October 22nd, 2010, the Vision Institute held an Aboriginal Vision Health Conference as part of its annual three day continuing education program for optometrists and Aboriginal health care workers.

 We also declared 2011 Aboriginal Vision Health Awareness Year.
 With the support of the Canadian Association of Optometrists and the National Collaborating Centre for Aboriginal Health, we worked to raise awareness about vision and eye health in Aboriginal people in Canada.
 (For more information see the section on Aboriginal Vision Health Awareness Year in the About Us section.)